alexrenda/pc-meeting-zoom-conflicts/README.md

 - Zoom limits breakout room assignments to 200 people.
 If your meeting exceeds this, you may not be able to run automatic assignments.
 - Attendees without zoom email addresses (e.g., those calling in) cannot be automatically assigned, and must be handled manually.
 - Zoom messages become a poor way of communicating, since they are lost upon switching to/from a breakout room.

+# Code in this repo

+This repo also provides code and stubs for generating CSV files:
+- `Meeting.ipynb` serves as a dashboard for managing the meeting, in which you can associate reviewers with email addresses, and generate CSVs to upload to zoom.
+- `meeting.py`, providing the backend for `Meeting.ipynb`
+- `conflicts.csv`, which is a CSV with each row representing a conflict for a given paper
+- `reviewers.csv`, which is a CSV with each row representing a mapping from a reviewer name to a reviewer email.
+The meeting software essentially treats this as a database, continually reading from and appending to it.
+A given reviewer can have multiple entries in this database, representing for example distinct CMT and Zoom email addresses, or multiple Zoom email addresses.
+In the case of exceeding the 200 person breakout room assignment, later email addresses for a given reviewer are considered fresher.
+- `ignore.csv`, which is a csv with reviewer names that should not be automatically assigned to breakout rooms (i.e., those running the PC meeting).